If you have a website, the following scenario will sound all too familiar.

 You heard that getting a .com domain is the best way to go for a small business.
 So you sit down at your computer and brainstorm domain name after domain name, only to realize that all of the names you want are already taken.
 After searching for hours, you end up settling for a domain that’s available but doesn’t really match your brand.

-With more than 127 million .coms registered as of June 2016, it’s no surprise that finding the perfect .com fit can be difficult.
+It’s no surprise that finding the perfect .com fit can be difficult.
 Luckily, you no longer have to settle for a less-than-ideal domain.
 Instead, you can opt for any of the new top-level domains (TLDs) flooding the web — think .host, .space, and .store.